 This dive site is mainly accessible to experienced divers.
 It is reachable from the beach but can also be done as a drift dive, using a traditional Balinese fishing boat called jukung.
 The break of The Wall starts at 15 meters and ends between a 40 and 50-meter depth.

 Pyramids is a drift dive highly appreciated by certified divers.
 A Balinese diving association immersed around thirty hollow pyramids on a 20m depth sandy bottom in 1995.
 Since then, the population of feather stars and sea fans has spectacularly increased.
 The Pyramids are a true shelter for juvenile fish and offer dives full of many surprising encounters.
 The reef that spreads along those artificial reefs will allow you to observe, among other species, green turtles and sometimes reef sharks.

 The Japanese Wreck

-Located 7km away from the “centre” of Amed, this small fishing boat is immersed at a 10m depth.
+Located 7km away from the “center” of Amed, this small fishing boat is immersed at a 10m depth.
 Although the wreck itself is not particularly interesting, the reef surrounding it is just breathtaking.
 You will be especially amazed by the thousands of endlessly dancing damselfish.

 Only level 2/Advanced divers can access this drift dive.
 The dive site starts on a 5m depth sandy bottom covered with garden eels.
 We then drift along a gentle slope down to 40 m to meet barracuda schools.
-The reef is colourful and covered with sea fans, so let yourself drift away and enjoy the show.
+The reef is colorful and covered with sea fans, so let yourself drift away and enjoy the show.

 This dive site is perfect for beginners.
 The sandy and rocky gentle slope is home to reef stonefish, lionfish, trumpetfish, pipefish… You will also encounter a couple of statues, sunk for the entertainment of divers.